 56 See Article 101–C CIRS and Article 98 CIRC.

-57 In addition to the exchange of information provided by the existing double tax treaties, it is worth mentioning the Convention on Mutual Administrative Assistance in Tax Matters (developed jointly by the OECD and the Council of Europe) of which Portugal is a contracting party, and of course the EU Directives on exchange of information, which includes the recently implemented directive on the mandatory automatic exchange of information in the field of taxation in relation to reportable cross-border arrangements (DAC6).
-Moreover, there are 15 bilateral exchange of information undertaken with jurisdictions with which no double tax treaty exists (for the corresponding list see the tax authority's website: www.portaldasfinancas.gov.pt).
+57 In addition to the exchange of information provided by the existing double tax treaties, it is worth mentioning the Convention on Mutual Administrative Assistance in Tax Matters (developed jointly by the Organisation for Economic Co-operation and Development and the Council of Europe) of which Portugal is a contracting party, and of course the European Union Directives on exchange of information, which includes the recently implemented directive on the mandatory automatic exchange of information in the field of taxation in relation to reportable cross-border arrangements (DAC6).
+Moreover, there are 15 bilateral exchange of information undertaken with jurisdictions with which no double tax treaty exists (for the corresponding list, see the tax authority's website: www.portaldasfinancas.gov.pt).